Medellín: Air transportation

 Medellín has two airports, Olaya Herrera Airport (EOH), and José María Córdova Airport (MDE), which is located in the city of Rionegro, 29 km east of the city of Medellín.
 In 2012 the busiest domestic flight route was between Jose Maria Cordova Airport and Bogotá while the busiest international route was between Jose Maria Cordova Airport and Panama City.

-The Jose Maria Cordova Airport receives international flights from important carriers such as Aeromexico, American Airlines, Avianca, Iberia, JetBlue, Spirit Airlines, Air Europa, and LATAM Airlines and cargo airlines such as Fed Ex Express, which makes the city accessible from the many regions of America, both for passengers and cargo customers.
+The Jose Maria Cordova Airport receives international flights from important carriers such as Aeromexico, American Airlines, Avianca, Iberia, JetBlue, Spirit Airlines, United Airlines, Air Europa, and LATAM Airlines and cargo airlines such as Fed Ex Express, which makes the city accessible from the many regions of America, both for passengers and cargo customers.
 Avianca, the flag air-carrier of Colombia, has also an important activity at this airport.
 This airport has direct flights to important international destinations such as Lima, Quito, Mexico City, Madrid, Miami, Houston, and New York City.

 Land transportation

 Medellín has two transportation terminals, the North Transportation Terminal and the South Transportation Terminal.
 The city's public transport system includes diesel buses, taxis, tram and an urban train referred to as the Medellín Metro, the only metro system in Colombia.

 Medellín Metro is the only metro system in Colombia.

 The Metro connects the city with most of its metropolitan area.
 It has five lines.
 Line A goes from Niquía to La Estrella (north to south), while Line B goes from San Antonio to San Javier (downtown to west).
 In addition, Line K and Line J, an air cable car, locally known as Metrocable, serve a depressed and geographically difficult area.
 Line K begins at Acevedo Station on Metro Line A, and continues uphill, ending at Santo Domingo Savio.
 Line J begins at San Javier Station on Metro Line B, and continues uphill to La Aurora.
 Line L does not serve communal areas, rather, it is a tourist-oriented line which is connected to Arví Park and is part of a social project to bring retreats and nature to the masses.
 Colombia has become Latin America's largest user of such complementary transportation service throughout the country.